okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 1. Review the [reference of Okta admin scopes](/docs/api/oauth2/).
 Look for scopes that mention that resource.
 For full read/write access, choose the scope with `manage` in the name.
 For example, add `okta.groups.manage` to manage groups.

-2. Enable new scopes on your the application that controls your Terraform integration:
+1. Enable new scopes on the application that controls your Terraform integration:

-    1. Open the Admin Console for your organization.
+    1. Go to **Applications** > **Applications**.

-    2. Open the Okta API Service application that controls your Terraform integration.
+    1. Open the Okta API Service application that controls your Terraform integration.

-    3. Click **Okta API Scopes**.
+    1. Click **Okta API Scopes**.

-   4. Find the new scope.
+    1. Find the new scope.
 If it hasn't already been granted, click **Grant** and then click **Grant Access**.

-3. Update the requested Okta API OAuth 2.0 scopes list in your `values.auto.tfvars` file.
+1. Update the requested scopes list in your `values.auto.tfvars` file.

-4. You may also need to add admin roles to Terraform's API service app.
+1. You may also need to add admin roles to your API service app for Terraform.
 Enable groups of permissions by department or role in the organization.
-Use the Admin Console to apply common permissions groups by assigning built-in admin roles, such as Organization Admin or Super Administrator.
+Use the Okta Admin Console to apply common permissions groups by assigning built-in admin roles, such as Org Administrator or Super Administrator.
 For fine-grained access control, create a custom role and include only the minimal set of permissions.
 Note that Okta admin roles (which encapsulate permissions) differ from the Okta API scopes.
 For instructions, see [Enable Terraform access for your Okta organization](/docs/guides/terraform-enable-org-access/main/).